 - Folk and fairy tales, fables, legends, Old Testament stories.

-- Numbers, basic mathematical processes of addition, subtraction, multiplication and division.
+- Numbers, basic mathematical processes of addition, subtraction, multiplication and division, measurement.

 - Nature stories, shelter building and farming.

 In our middle grades (4 -6), learning begins to shift from the concrete to the conceptual

 - Writing, reading, grammar, poetry, drama, and form drawing.

 - Norse myths, history and stories of ancient civilizations.

 - Review of the four mathematical processes, fractions, percentages, and geometry.

 - Local and world geography, comparative zoology, botany, mineralogy, astronomy, and physics.